Southwest Airlines: Fleet

-In March 2021, Southwest announced an order for 100 MAX 7 jets.
-The order established Southwest Airlines as the largest purchaser of the Boeing jet model.
-In June 2021, they increased their overall purchase order of Max 7 planes to 234 jets in total.

 Passenger experience

-Southwest solely offers economy-class seats, and does not have business- or first-class cabins on its aircraft.
-Still, Southwest does offer many amenities, as follows:
+Southwest Airlines solely offers economy class seating and does not have business class or first class cabins on its aircraft.

-The company permits two free-of-charge checked bags per passenger, and passengers are permitted to change their flight up to 10 minutes prior to their flights without extra charge.
-In the event of a cancellation, passengers are refunded a travel credit in the amount spent on their ticket, and the credit may be used toward other Southwest Airlines or Southwest Vacations purchase.
-The credit does not expire.

-Southwest offers free in-flight nonalcoholic beverages and offers alcoholic beverages for sale for $6 to $7 per beverage.
-Free alcoholic drinks are offered on some holidays such as Valentine's Day and Halloween.
-They also have complimentary snacks on all flights.
+Southwest offers free snacks and non-alcoholic beverages inflight and offers alcoholic beverages for sale for $7–9 per beverage.
+Free alcoholic drinks are offered to passengers on some holidays such as Valentine's Day and Halloween.
 Southwest has become known for colorful boarding announcements and crews who sometimes burst out in song.

-Prior to 2007, Southwest boarded passengers by grouping the passengers into three groups, labeled A, B and C. Passengers would line up at their specified letter and board.

-In 2007, Southwest modified its boarding procedure by introducing a number.
-Each passenger receives a letter (A, B, or C) and a number 1 through 60.
-Passengers line up in numerical order within each letter group and choose any open seat on the aircraft.
+Southwest currently has an open seating policy, scheduled to end on January 26, 2026, and uses a unique boarding process.
+Passengers are given a group letter (A, B or C) and a number (1 through 60).
+Passengers lineup in numerical order within each letter group and choose any open seat on the aircraft.
 A 2012 study on the television series MythBusters, found this to be the fastest method currently in use for passengers to board a plane; on average, it is 10 minutes faster than the standard method.
-The airline was also number-one on the 2020 Airline Quality Rating list.

 Southwest has a "customer of size" policy in which the cost of a second seat is refunded for any plus-sized travelers who take up more room than one seat.

+On May 1, 2025, Southwest introduced the first aircraft with new extra-legroom seating as part of a phased update to its cabin layout.
+These seats will be installed in the first five rows and near exit doors on retrofitted Boeing 737-800 and MAX 8 aircraft.
+During the initial rollout, the seats will be available at no additional cost as the airline continues to operate under an open seating policy.
+The airline plans to complete these upgrades before operating flights with assigned seats on January 27, 2026.

 In-flight entertainment

-Wi-Fi now costs $8, that allows for streaming live television, movies, streaming music, and app messaging.
-After completing a testing phase that began in February 2009, Southwest announced on August 21, 2009, that it would begin rolling out in-flight Wi-Fi Internet connectivity via Global Eagle Entertainment's satellite-broadband-based product.
-Southwest began adding Wi-Fi to its aircraft in the first quarter of 2010.
-The airline began testing streaming live television in the summer of 2012 and video on demand in January 2013.
-As of November 1, 2018, live in-flight TV, movies, messaging (iMessage and WhatsApp) and real-time flight-tracking information via Wi-Fi became available to passengers, with full Internet access available at a fee for regular passengers.
+As of December 2024, Southwest offers free streaming of live television, movies, music, in-app messaging (iMessage and WhatsApp), and real-time flight tracking.
+Full Internet access is available for an $8 fee for most passengers but is free for Business Select and A-List Preferred passengers.
+As of March 9, 2023, Southwest began upgrading Wi-Fi hardware on its existing aircraft equipped with Anuvu Wi-Fi and began rolling out Viasat Wi-Fi on all new deliveries.